Laurelwood, Oregon: Details

 The population is composed partially of retirees and former students and teachers of Laurelwood Academy.
 Much of the community is of the Adventist faith.
 Laurelwood is still mostly made up of homes situated on one to 10 acre.
 At the 2000 census, the area had 503 people.
 The community has the Gaston ZIP Code of 97119.
 Gaston Rural Fire District covers the community, drinking water is supplied by the Laurelwood Water Co-op, and public education is provided by the Gaston School District.
-Oregon House of Representatives District 32 (Suzanne Weber) and Oregon Senate District 16 (Betsy Johnson) cover Laurelwood.
+Oregon House of Representatives District 31 (Darcey Edwards) and Oregon Senate District 16 (Suzanne Weber) cover Laurelwood.
 Laurelwood is within Oregon's 1st congressional district, represented by Congresswoman Suzanne Bonamici.

 The main road through the community is Laurelwood Road, which windingly descends through dense tree cover from the top of the Chehalem Mountains and past the academy on its way towards Gaston.
 The name comes from the abundance of laurel trees above the valley that stretch to the top of Bald Peak atop the mountain to the east.
 By 1981, one of the trees was still standing, but the compiler of Oregon Geographic Names was informed that the trees were in fact Pacific Madrones.
 The Washington County Scenic Loop passes through the hamlet.
 The area also lends its name to a type of soil composed of silt loam.